MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Spain/how-to-print-intrastat-reports.md

 ---
-    title: How to: Print Intrastat Reports | Microsoft Docs
+    title: How to Print Intrastat Reports | Microsoft Docs
     description: All European Union (EU) companies must submit an Intrastat statistics report to the Instituto Nacional de Estatística (INE) detailing their trade with other EU countries/regions.
 Companies do not have to submit statistical declarations for the Intrastat system if their import and export totals are lower than the threshold set by their country/region.
     services: project-madeira
     documentationcenter: ''